The majority of American Evangelical churches have failed us.

 Where was the wrestling with the nuance and complexity of the situation?
 Where was the continuing education?
 Where was the prophetic voice?
 Where was the teaching on approaching an issue from a distinctly Christian perspective?

-To bridge this gap, Sunday to Saturday was started along with a distinctly Christian four step framework to help prepare your mind and heart before learning about a divisive subject.
+To bridge this gap, we launched Sunday to Saturday where we curate two polarizing topics a year while providing a distinctly Christian four step framework to help prepare our minds and hearts before learning about a polarizing subject.
 The framework consists of:

 The learning capsules take a topic, person, or term and provides 1-2 resources to watch, listen or read to quickly come up to speed on the basics.